Description

 In a nutshell

-Generally three shallow lobes, sometimes none at all, with edges curving downwards.
+In general, they are composed of three shallow lobes, sometimes none at all, with the edges curved downwards.

 Botanical information